trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

   > It is recommended to disable any modules which are not required as this will minimise the risk of any potential attacks by limiting the operations allowed by the web server.
+I also recommend only compiling and running signed and tested modules on you production environments.

   > Disable unneeded modules in order to reduce the memory utilized and improve performance.
 Modules that are not needed just make loading times longer.